mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-FAQ.md

 ### Error CS0161: 'ExampleItem.UseItem(Player)' (or some other hook): not all code paths return a value

 Some methods return values.
 When using tModLoader hooks, you need to be aware that methods return values and not returning a value is an error.
 For example, UseItem has the method signature of: `bool UseItem(Player player)`, and that `bool` there tells us that we have to return a bool value.
 Consult the [documentation](http://bluemagic123.github.io/tModLoader/html/index.html) to know what value to return.

+### TileObjectData.AddTile Issues

+Make sure you call `TileObjectData.AddTile` after all of your statements regarding `TileObjectData.newTile`.
+Misordered code involving these statements will break Terraria.